Kind & Generous

 "Kind & Generous" is a song by American singer-songwriter Natalie Merchant, released as the first single from her second studio album, Ophelia (1998).
-It became a radio hit in North America, peaking at number 18 on the US Billboard Hot 100 Airplay chart and number 19 in Canada.
-The song was not eligible to chart on the Billboard Hot 100 since it was not released as a commercial single.
+It became a radio hit in the United States, peaking at number 18 on the Billboard Hot 100 Airplay chart as well as number one on the Billboard Triple-A chart.
+It also entered the top 20 in Canada, peaking at number 19 on the RPM 100 Hit Tracks chart.

 Music video

 The music video made for this song features Natalie Merchant as part of a traveling circus and taking on many guises.
 The circus performers were actual performers from the local area and the little girl was the daughter of the proprietor-showperson.